Hudson Bay Regional Park: Fort Red Deer River

 In 1774, Matthew Cocking described two trading posts on the Red Deer River.
 The Lower Settlement was located on a flat just upriver of Red Deer Lake, while the Upper Settlement was located 60 miles upriver of the lake.
 The Upper Settlement likely became Fort Red Deer River.
 Ruins from both settlements were found by Joseph Tyrrell in 1889.

-The great explorer, SirAlexander Mackenzie, considered this fort to be one of the three chief trading posts of the Lake Manitoba district.
+The great explorer, Sir Alexander Mackenzie, considered this fort to be one of the three chief trading posts of the Lake Manitoba district.
 The trading post sat at the approximate intersection of the Assiniboine tribes to the south, and the Swampy Cree tribes to the north.

 Flora and fauna

 With the park situated in and around the Porcupine and Pasquia Provincial Forests there are lots of wildlife viewing opportunities.
 There are over 350 species of birds, white-tailed deer, elk, moose, black bears, muskrats, woodland caribou, cougars, and beavers.

-This region of Saskatchewan features 21 different species of orchids, 7 of which are endangered.
+This region of Saskatchewan features 21 different species of orchids, seven of which are endangered.
 The ram's head lady slipper is only found in four different locations in Saskatchewan and one of them is at Hudson Bay Regional Park.